Germantown - Silver Spring, Maryland

 - Additional graduate level education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-- MPH or MS in relevant field.
+- MPH or other Master's Degree in economics, communications, sociology, or related field.

 Classified Title: Sr. Research Assistant